-Mr. Yong-In ParK
+Mr. John Yong-In Park

 Since joining Samsung Electronics in 2014 as a senior vice president of the next-generation product development team, he has been responsible for the development of next-generation products like touch controller ICs and wearable bio-processors.
 He has led R&D for image sensors and System LSI products, such as display solutions, power ICs, and security solutions from 2015 to 2018.

 As an executive vice president of the sensor business team since 2019, he led R&D and commercialization of advanced pixel technology and high-resolution sensors, such as the first 108MP CMOS image sensor.
 In 2020, he strengthened the strategic direction of the entire System LSI Business as an executive vice president and head of product planning, sales & marketing.
 With the development of diverse innovative solutions, he is driving the growth of Samsung’s System LSI Business.